actmd/fhir_amp_tutorial/README.md

 # Setup

-Login to the Epic open api (so you can access the sandbox)

 Fork this, and run on heroku.

+If you are going to run this locally, then you should install the pip requirements.

+    pip install -r requirements.txt

+If you are going to do local development, I much prefer using (LiveReload)[https://github.com/lepture/python-livereload] so that tests are re-run on change, and the server is restarted when updated.
+If you want to use reload you should install the dev requirements.

+    pip install -r requirements_dev.txt

+Then to use LiveReload during development, use

+    python live.py

 # What the app does

-It connects to the demo epic instance, and
+It connects to the demo epic instance, and for a prespecified list of patients, lets you see their

-* retrieves a patient list
-* for each patient you can see their allergies, medications, and conditions
+* allergies
+* medications
+* conditions (aka problems or diagnoses)

+The scope of this project is just to show you how you might show a read-only view of this data.